danielspofford/draft_aws_ecs/readme.md

 mix draft.github danielspofford/draft_aws_ecs --app-name=your_app_name
 ```

-`--app-name` can be any string, usually your application's name.
-It will be used
+`--app-name` must be a string and has only been tested to safely contain
-when naming resources.
+letters, numbers, and hyphens.
+It will be used when naming resources.

 ### Further usage